When Can You Tap The Building Fund?

 Many churches and charities thought that borrowing from a restricted fund was fine, so long as the church or charity documented the transaction with a note and paid interest that was greater than that paid on CDs at the local bank.
 Given the limited investment options available to most churches (on account of the nature of a church), we understand why a church might have thought that borrowing from the building fund was a smart use of cash.

 Today though, it is different.
 We do know that churches and charities can fail.
 If a church borrows from the building fund in the context of potential insolvency, then there is a genuine possibility that the building fund will never be repaid.
 If that happens, the church board that allowed the church to borrow from the building fund may face some liability.
-Our view at Love Your Law is that borrowing from restricted funds in the current economic environment is a very real snare to avoid.
+Our view at Love Your Law is that borrowing from restricted funds is unwise and a potentially source of liability for the board.

 If you cannot use the restricted cash and cannot borrow from the restricted cash, what do you do if you cannot pay the bills that you owe, such as rent on the new office space?
 The answer requires some good boundaries on the part of the church.

-Unless you are able to contact the donors and obtain a release of the restriction on your funds, your immediate solution is to refrain from spending money or paying bills.
-Not paying bills when you have no cash is not a legal crime (except perhaps in the case of not paying FICA tax).
-But, paying bills with money you don’t legally have the right to use can be viewed as one.
+Unless you are able to contact the donors and obtain a release of the restriction on your funds, your immediate solution is to refrain from spending money.
+Paying bills with money you do not have a legal right to use is an unlawful act.

-To use a word such as "crime" for an action that might seem a mere overstepping of boundaries is hard to grasp when we are in the middle of a situation.
-We need to remember that honoring boundaries is not only legal; it is biblical.
+When we overstep legal boundaries, we are committing a public wrong.
+Moreover, honoring boundaries is biblical.
 Tapping the fund we have no right to tap is a covetous act.
 Fundamentally, it is a lack of faith in God's provision.

 Fortunately, there are practical long term solution to this church's dilemma.
 If the church gets to the point of not being able to operate without tapping funds that are not legally available, it can consider a number of legal alternatives.
-These include (1) merger with another church, (2) asking a court to apply cy pres, (3) reducing staff to a level that fits the size of the congregation or (4) downsizing space to a level that fits the size of the congregation.
+These include (1) merger with another church, (2) asking a court and/or the attorney general to apply cy pres, (3) reducing staff to a level that fits the size of the congregation or (4) downsizing space to a level that fits the size of the congregation.
 With grace, these measures will be successful and hold the church steady until growth in income takes hold.
+The key is to look for your solution before you enter a financial crisis.